GGarv/Smart-FinanceAI/README.md

 Login into your firebase account and replace all the credential with your firebase keys in firebase file.
 **Running the Project**

-Open the `backend folder`, then run all the `model.ipynb` notebook to launch the server to fetch the model on feed.
+Open the `backend folder`, then run the `model.ipynb` notebook to launch the server to fetch the model on feed for gnereating respoonses based on your queries.

 ```bash
 npm run dev